mayndi15/mayndi15/README.md

 ### 👤 About me
  Software developer currently living and working in Brazil 🇧🇷.
- I work at Stone as a back-end developer.
+ I work at Stone as a back-end developer.<br>
- I really enjoy studying new technologies (software and hardware).
+ I really enjoy studying new technologies (software and hardware).<br>
  Currently studying Kotlin.

  ### 🎓 Education